Arthur-Helias/ShaguDPS/README.md

+# ShaguDPS - Fork

+Adds DPS and HPS in the Damage and Heal windows.

 # ShaguDPS

 A very small and lightweight damage meter.
 The combat log is parsed in a locale-independent way and should work on every 1.12 (vanilla) and 2.4.3 (burning crusade) based client.